 Natacha Van Themsche joined the TSB in February 2017, as Director of Air Investigations.

 Prior to joining the TSB, she held positions as Director and Commanding Officer in the Canadian Armed Forces, where she served for more than 24 years.
 As an aerospace engineering officer, she held several key positions directing airworthiness and engineering activities, as well as maintenance operations within the Royal Canadian Air Force.
 These experiences led her to work on several fleets of aircraft, such as the CT-133 (Silver Star), the CC-144 (Challenger), the CT-114 (Tutor/Snowbirds), and more particularly the CF-18 (Hornet).

 Ms. Van Themsche began her career with the Canadian Armed Forces in 1992.
 She completed her Bachelor of Science, Honours Space Science, at the Royal Military College in Kingston in 1997, and her training in aerospace engineering in 1999.
 In 2012, Ms. Van Themsche was awarded the Queen Elizabeth II Diamond Jubilee Medal in recognition for her contribution to the Canadian Armed Forces and the community.

-Clifford Harvey joined the Transportation Safety Board of Canada (TSB) in November 2019, as Director of Marine Investigations.
+Clifford Harvey joined the TSB in November 2019, as Director of Marine Investigations.

 Associate Director, Operational Services

-Susan Greene joined the Transportation Safety Board in 2011 as the manager, Multi-modal Training and Standards.
+Susan Greene joined the TSB in 2011 as the manager, Multi-modal Training and Standards.
 She became a member of the senior management team in July 2018.